 MPXV is named due to its initial detection in monkeys and can primarily be found in rodents; however, the reservoir is undetermined.
-There are two known clades of MPXV, one endemic in Western Africa and one in the Congo Basin region.
+There are two known clades of MPXV now referred to as Clade I (former Congo Basin clade) and Clade II (former West African clade).
+Clade II consists of two subclades, IIa and IIb.
+Strains detected in the 2022 global outbreak belong to the Clade IIb.
+Additional lineage names will be proposed as the outbreak and our knowledge of MPXV evolve.